myscale/ChatData/README.md

 #### Feature 1: Retriever Type

-MyScale works closely with LangChain, providing you the easiest interface to build complex queries with LLM.
+MyScale works closely with LangChain, providing the easiest interface to build complex queries with LLM.

 **Self-querying retriever:** MyScale augmented LangChain's Self Querying Retriever, where the LLM can use more data types, for instance timestamps and array of strings, to build filters for the query.